atsomgawaxi/KiwiKey/README.md

 # KiwiKey
-This is my take on the RubberDucky.
+The KiwiKey is an USB Keystroke Injection pentesting tool based on the RubberDucky platform, but modified to work faster, and better.